 https://threebond-europe.com/wp-content/uploads/2020/03/1500_series_large.jpg

-Having thought about what this is for, I decided that it was intended to provide a flexible layer between the clip and the bracket, to stop it vibrating and grinding itself a bigger slot in which to reside.
-Here is mine of my first 1300 which has done just that.
+I think that its purpose is to provide a flexible cushion between the clip and the bracket, to stop it vibrating and grinding away the recess in the caliper Here is a photo from my first 1300 where the rear caliper has done just that.
 Note the cap above the clip.
-Note the position of the tab in relation to that recatngular shaped raised part of the casting.
-These brakes were working fine no symptoms presenting themselves - but it may not have take too long after this.
+Note the position of the tab in relation to that rectangular shaped raised part of the casting.
+These brakes were working fine no symptoms presenting themselves - but it may not have taken too long for problems to arise.

 I went on a hunt and found UHU Max Extreme Repair.
 I've attached the pdf of the spec.
-It seems to call itslef Max Repair Power now.
+It seems to call itself Max Repair Power now.
 Check on Amazon, see if it is available in USA.
+Both of my bikes were supplied brand new without glue applied.